The Eidetica Initiative

 Why is Eidetica Needed Now?

-• attention fragmentation
+• fragmented attention

 • information saturation